tiagocborg/jasm/README.md

 ## Example: Kubernetes Secret Sync with 1Password

-Here's an example using 1Password as the secret provider:
+Here's an example using 1Password as the secret provider to fetch all fields from an item:

 ```yaml
 apiVersion: apps/v1